mikbry/jsbert/README.md

 # jsbert
-Example for testing Tokenizers node.js binding
+Exploring Bert using Tokenizers lib from HuggingFace